 - Seapoint Farms Dry Roasted Edamame with Sea Salt.
 There are a lot of myths surrounding soy but luckily, there is no need for women with breast cancer to avoid protein-rich tofu, tempeh, and edamame.
 Studies even show that consuming soy may help reduce breast cancer recurrence and mortality.

-- Evo Hemp Cashew Cacao Antioxidant Bar.
+- Evo Hemp Cherry Walnut Antioxidant Bar.
 This antioxidant-rich bar can help prevent free radical damage by protecting our healthy cells.
 It also contains plant-based protein and essential omega-3 fatty acids from hemp seeds.

 Give InKind does not provide medical advice, diagnosis, or treatment.
 We have an affiliate relationship with many of the advertisers on our site, and may receive a commission from any products purchased from links in this article.
 See Terms & Conditions.